Listed in Australia 14 November 2002, re-listed 5 November 2004, 3 November 2006, 1 November 2008, 29 October 2010 and 12 July 2013.

 Links to other terrorist groups or networks

-JuA leader Khalil has strong ties to the Taliban and al-Qa’ida and in 1998 signed Usama bin Laden’s fatwa calling for attacks on the US and its allies.
+JuA leader Khalil has strong ties to the Taliban and al‑Qa’ida, and in 1998, he signed Usama bin Laden’s fatwa calling for attacks on the US and its allies.

 Proscription by the UN and other countries

-JuA is listed in the United Nations 1267 Committee’s consolidated list and by the governments of Canada, the United Kingdom, the United States and Pakistan.
+- JuA is listed in the United Nations Security Council 1267 (al‑Qa’ida) Sanctions Committee’s consolidated list and by the governments of Canada, the UK, the US and Pakistan.